 The ultimate goal of SEO is for your website to show up in the first few Google page results when a user does a relevant search online.
 Successful SEO is essential to your businesses online success but it’s not quite as easy as it was a few years ago.
 Getting near the front on Google and staying there will take time and effort but with a little patience and the correct approach, noticeable improvements can often be achieved without too much trouble but a competitors SEO budget is often the biggest problem a business must face.

 After six months paying just £36 inc. on a rolling monthly basis, the website below has performed fantastically well.
-So much so, that we can focus some effort on off-site SEO.
-First off, we’re going to film a before-&-after video and stick it on YouTube.
-That’ll help to drive traffic back to the website, get a conversation started and let Google know we care.
+So much so, that we can relax a little and think about engaging with customers such as shooting a YouTube video to help to drive traffic back to the website, get a conversation started and let Google know we’re still interested.

 So here’s our SEO guide to creating a well optimised website.
 This information is pretty accurate at the time of writing in January 2017 and we think it’s sound advice and a good general strategy to follow.

 1. If you use images for navigation menus, use ALT tags too.
 And whatever you do, don’t use Flash – iPhone and iPad users won’t see it!